-The campus speed limit is 15 MPH or the posted limit, whichever is lower.
+The campus speed limit is 15 miles per hour (MPH) or the posted limit, whichever is lower.

 Motorcycles and mopeds must park in the areas designated with motorcycle parking signs.
 They may not park in such a way as to block sidewalks, handicap spaces, ramps and fire lanes.

-Find detailed information on our Motorcycle and Moped page.
+Find detailed information on our Motorcycle and Moped webpage.

 From time to time, special events, activities and emergencies may necessitate the imposition of special regulations or waivers of regulations.
 In such cases, drivers should be guided by notices or onsite supervisors.